 I like it when my coaching clients brag.
-In fact, I make them.
-As an athlete, I figure anything that tough has to be good for you.
+In fact, I make my clients brag.

-I recently asked a favorite client to brag.
+I recently asked a client to brag about his work.

 He squirmed in his chair.
 “Well, I think I’m okay at…”

 I jumped down his throat, the poor man.
 “That’s bragging?”
 I cried.
 “Try harder!”

 He put his head down on the table.